s0rta/revengate-new/roadmap.md

 - [x] church prefab
   - [x] vibes inside the church
   - [x] crypt under the church
+- [x] upgrade DialoguePane to the latest Dialogue Manager API
+- [x] document the build process
+- [/] bug: two finger pan is really choppy when the fingers are too close to one another

 UX:
 - [x] single-tap on distant actor pops a context action menu (ex.: get closer, inspect, ...)